We all make mistakes, we’re only human after all

 To ensure all your law firm’s communications are protected, avoid using email and other free messaging platforms to speak with clients and share sensitive documents.

-Consider implementing a secure communication platform like our solicitors software, The Link App, for your clients and lawyers.
+Consider implementing a secure client communication management software, like The Link App, for your clients and lawyers.

 Written by: James Pearson, Senior Business Development Manager